Otomkins/GroupWebAutomationFrameworkProject/README.md

 ![](https://github.com/Otomkins/GroupWebAutomationFrameworkProject/blob/main/ClassDiagram.PNG)

+## Using the framework

+The application is based on the Page Object Model (POM) design pattern where each page of the website is assigned to its own class.
+These classes hold properties which correspond to the HTML elements under test, and methods which correspond to the different ways in which we interact with these elements.
+These POMs can be found under the `Pages` directory of our application in which the model can be extended by creating new POMs.

+Newly created POMs are required to support a constructor that relies on dependency injection to create an instance of a web driver.
+To support this POM across the application, navigate to `SDWebsite.cs` within the `Pages` directory, create a property of the POM's type and assign this property in the constructor of `SDWebsite.cs`.

+Original Notes:
+1. tl;dr to use our framework you instantiate the POM SD_Website with a type of web driver.
+2. To expand on it you create a new page POM (class) for your page and add it as a property to SDWebsite and initialize it in the constructor.
+3. This gives us an object representation of the website we set out to test and makes our tests easier to manage

 ## Login Tests

 The login tests cover user authentication and the different types of users that can login to the site